bartvanhoey/BartsWebstoreRepo/README.md

 1. Create a new Database EventCloudDb in SQL Server

-2. Change ConnectionStrings->default: in appsettings.json of EventCloud.Web.Host project
+2. Change ConnectionStrings-> Default: in appsettings.json of EventCloud.Web.Host project

 3. In Package Manager Console, select the EntityFrameworkCore project and run `database-update` command